A Formal Correctness Proof of Edmonds' Blossom Shrinking Algorithm: Discussion

 Another direction is formalising the worst-case running time analysis of an implementation of the algorithm.
 There is a number of challenges to doing that.
 A naive implementation would be $O(\card{\vertices(G)}^4)$.
 A more interesting implementation~\cite{blossomMNInvAckermann} using the union-find data structure can achieve $O(\card{\vertices(G)}\card{G}\alpha(\card{G},\card{\vertices(G)}))$, where $\alpha$ is the inverse Ackermann function.
 Achieving that would, in addition to deciding on a fitting methodology for reasoning about running times, need a much more detailed specification of the algorithm.
 Factors affecting the running time include: keeping and reusing the information from the search performed by Algorithm~\ref{alg:compAltPath} after shrinking blossoms, and also carefully implementing the shrinking operation without the need to construct the shrunken graph from scratch.

 The most interesting future direction is devising a formal correctness proof for the Micali-Vazirani~\cite{MicaliVazirani} algorithm which has the fastest running time for maximum cardinality matching.
 That algorithm achieves a running time of $O(\sqrt{\card{\vertices(G)}}\card{G})$ by using shortest augmenting paths in phases, akin to Hopcroft-Karp's algorithm~\cite{HopcroftKarp1973} for maximum bipartite matching, as well as avoiding blossom shrinking altogether.
-The most recent pen-and-paper correctness proof~\cite{MVproofthree} of the algorithm was accepted for publication in 2024 after being in development since at least 2014.
-Given that all four previous peer-reviewed pen-and-paper proofs of its correctness had major mistakes~\cite{MicaliVazirani,blumMatching,MVproofone,MVprooftwo}, and given the complexity of the recent pen-and-paper correctness proof, a formal correctness proof for the algorithm would be particularly interesting.
+The most recent pen-and-paper correctness proof~\cite{MVproofthree} of the algorithm was accepted for publication in 2024 after being under development since at least 2014.
+Given that all four previous peer-reviewed pen-and-paper proofs of its correctness had major mistakes~\cite{MicaliVazirani,blumMatching,MVproofone,MVprooftwo}, and given the complexity of the recent pen-and-paper correctness proof, a formal correctness proof for the algorithm would be particularly interesting in either confirming the algorithm's correctness once and for all or finding further mistakes.